KumareshBabuNS/cloud-native-java/README.md

 This is a repository of micro-service architect by leveraging spring cloud netflix and also refer to Josh Long's cloud native java repository on Github.

 It will include blow components:
- 1. Spring Cloud Config
+1. auth-service : doing Oauth2 to protect the resources
- 2. Eureka Server
+2. config-service : configuration server for microservice configuration
- 3. Ribbon
+3. eureka-service : service register and discovery
- 4. Hystrix
+4. hystrix-dashboard : circuit breaker to make sure the service availability
- 5. Zuul
+5. turbine-service : aggregate the hystrix stream for distribute system
- 6. Spring Cloud Stream
+6. zipkin-service : distribute tracing
- 7. Spring Cloud Security
+7. microservices-dashboard : dashboard for show the service relationship
- 8. turbine
+8. spring-boot-admin : monitor for microservice
- 9. feign
+9. spring-cloud-dashboard : dashboard for cloud application

 The purpose of this architect is to make a clear and clean framework for any micro-service platform that can be used anywhere.